kazupon/args-tokens/README.md

 ## 🐱 Motivation

-- Although Node.js's [`parseArgs`](https://nodejs.org/api/util.html#utilparseargsconfig) can return tokens, tokens that the short options are not in the format I expect.
+- Although Node.js [`parseArgs`](https://nodejs.org/api/util.html#utilparseargsconfig) can return tokens, that the short options are not in the format I expect.
 Of course, I recoginize the background of [this issue](https://github.com/pkgjs/parseargs/issues/78).
 - `parseArgs` gives the command line args parser a useful util, so the resolution of the options values and the parsing of the tokens are tightly coupled.
 As a result, Performance is sacrificed.
 Of course, I recoginize that's the trade-off.

 ## ⏱️ Benchmark